aws-samples/serverless-patterns/lambda-durablefunction-typescript/README.md

-# AWS Durable Functions - Fraud Detection Demo
+# AWS Durable Function with Amazon Bedrock Agent - Fraud Detection Demo

 This project demonstrates AWS Lambda Durable Functions integrated with AWS Bedrock AgentCore for intelligent fraud detection.
 It showcases a multi-step, stateful workflow that can run for extended periods (up to one year) with automatic state persistence, human-in-the-loop verification, and AI-powered risk scoring.